-Easy Concurrency Model: Despite the fact that the concurrent programming is tough, still with GoLang it is a lot easier as compared to the other languages.
-Here, in fact it is super easy to create a lightweight thread, known as ‘goroutine’, and then to communicate with the same via a ‘channel’.
+Easy Concurrency Model: Despite the fact that concurrent programming is tough, still with GoLang it is a lot easier as compared to the other languages.
+Here, in fact, it is super easy to create a lightweight thread, known as a goroutine, and then to communicate with the same via a channel.

-Garbage Collection: In GoLand, the memory management is made a lot easier than they are in the C & C++.
-Here the dynamically allocated objects are garbage collected, and with Go it gets easier to use pointers that are much safer as here it doesn't allow for pointer arithmetic.
+Garbage Collection: In GoLand, memory management is made a lot easier than they are in C & C++.
+Here the dynamically allocated objects are garbage collected, and with Go, it gets easier to use pointers that are much safer as here it doesn't allow for pointer arithmetic.
 Here one can even utilize value types.

-Standard Library: GoLang offers nice standard library, where it offers built-in functions to work with the primitive types.
-It offers packages that allows to easily stand up a web server, work with the cryptography, manipulate the raw bytes and handle I/O. This standard library provides JSON serialization & deserialization, however they do not hold much importance.
-Using ‘tags’, it gets easier to specify JSON field names very next to the struct fields.
+Standard Library: GoLang offers a nice standard library, where it offers built-in functions to work with the primitive types.
+Does it offer packages that allow us to easily stand up a web server, work with the cryptography, manipulate the raw bytes and handle I/O This standard library provides JSON serialization & deserialization, however, they do not hold much importance Using tags, it gets easier to specify JSON field names very next to the struct fields.

-Interface Types: GoLang consists of interfaces and here any struct can easily satisfy an interface very simply with implementation of its methods.
-This makes it easier to decoup dependencies in your code.
+Interface Types: GoLang consists of interfaces and here any struct can easily satisfy an interface very simply with the implementation of its methods.
+This makes it easier to decouple dependencies in your code.
 Then your dependencies can be mocked in tests.
 With the use of interfaces, it is easier to write testable and modular code.
-At the same time, GoLang also has the first-class functions that offers this possibility of writing the codes in a functional manner.
+At the same time, GoLang also has the first-class functions that offer this possibility of writing the codes in a functional manner.

-Problematic Community: The thing with GoLang community is that it can be non-receptive to the suggestions.
-Like, there was a situation when it was found that golint couldn't fail a build despite there being warnings.
-Not just this but Go community even seem to dislike web frameworks.
-Though Go's HTTP library is covering a lot, but it doesn't offer support for the path parameters, validation and input sanitization, or to many other concerns that are often faced in a web app.
-In case of Python developers, they have Django, Java developers have Spring MVC, and Ruby developers have Rails.
-However, in case of GoLang developers, they tend to avoid the frameworks.
-Still there are many frameworks available out there, but it is kind of impossible to find one that won't be abandoned once you have begun a project with it.
+Problematic Community: The thing with the GoLang community is that it can be non-receptive to the suggestions.
+Like, there was a situation when it was found that going couldn't fail a build despite there being warnings.
+Not just this but the Go community even seems to dislike web frameworks.
+Though Go's HTTP library is covering a lot, it doesn't offer support for the path parameters, validation, and input sanitization, or too many other concerns that are often faced in a web app.
+In the case of Python developers, they have Django, Java developers have Spring MVC, and Ruby developers have Rails.
+However, in the case of GoLang developers, they tend to avoid the frameworks.
+Still, there are many frameworks available out there, but it is kind of impossible to find one that won't be abandoned once you have begun a project with it.

 No Generics: It is a big downer, in fact!
 There are no generics in GoLang.
-This is really a downside and it clearly means reduced amount of reuse in your code.
-Even though Go has great functions, but when one writes functions, such as ‘map’, ‘reduce’ or ‘filter’, which are operating on a collection of just one type, then these same functions can't be reused for this collection of different type.
-Though there are several ways to deal with this but they ultimately involve writing more codes.
+This is really a downside and it clearly means a reduced amount of reuse in your code.
+Even though Go has great functions, but when one writes functions, such as a map, reduce or filter, which is operating on a collection of just one type, then these same functions can't be reused for this collection of different types.
+Though there are several ways to deal with this they ultimately involve writing more codes.
 This can highly affect productivity and maintainability.